ifandelse/writing/visionmobile/mobile-ui-frameworks/post.md

 * Chocolate Chip UI encourages the use of their own JavaScript library (ChocolateChip.js) in lieu of jQuery.
 They maintain that it was created specifically for mobile use and that it is both faster and smaller.
 It *is* possible to use jQuery 2.0.3 on Chocolate Chip UI version 3.0.3 and newer.
 This may prove useful if your team has jQuery plugins which are essential to the project.
 * Chocolate Chip UI provides API hooks to create your own widgets which follow the same paradigm as creating jQuery plugins.
 This will aid your team's transition from jQuery to ChocolateChip.js.
 * Chocolate Chip UI uses OS-specific theming, allowing you to target a specific mobile platform (currently iOS, Android and Windows Phone 8) simply by sourcing the appropriate CSS file.
-* Chocolate Chip UI provides layout behaviors to help organize your DOM structure, as well as a number of ulitily methods inlcuding script loading, type testing, string utilities, AJAX communications and more.
+* Chocolate Chip UI provides layout behaviors to help organize your DOM structure, as well as a number of utility methods including script loading, type testing, string utilities, AJAX communications and more.

 ###Widgets
 As mentioned above, Chocolate Chip UI's home page lists 12 widgets – among them things like Popup, Paging, Range, Switch and multiple types of Lists.
 However, as you review the documentation, you'll notice mention of additional widgets such as slide out menus, masks (semi-transparent overlays), split layouts (for tablets) and more.
 You can see a few of these in the screen capture below (specifically, range/slider and pop-over):